Updated January 17, 2022.

 But the cookie scanner technology is about more than just data law compliance.

-Earlier in 2019, we at Cookiebot released a report on the ad tech surveillance of public sector websites in major EU nation states, in which we used our cookie scanner technology to analyze tracking that occurred during simulated visits to thousands of pages across official government websites and public health service websites in all 27 EU member states.
+In 2019, a special Cookiebot CMP report on the ad tech surveillance of public sector websites in major EU nation states was released in which the Cookiebot CMP cookie scanner technology to analyze tracking that occurred during simulated visits to thousands of pages across official government websites and public health service websites in all 27 EU member states.

-Cookie scanners, like our Cookiebot scanner, reveal the third-party trackers that harvest user data for the purpose of profiling: the method by which cookies and trackers on websites harvest user data in order to collect data points of personal information and assemble them in comprehensive profiles on users, ranging from your political beliefs and geographical location to eye color and health, sexual orientation and financial information, and so on.
+The Cookiebot CMP scanner reveal the third-party trackers that harvest user data for the purpose of profiling: the method by which cookies and trackers on websites harvest user data in order to collect data points of personal information and assemble them in comprehensive profiles on users, ranging from your political beliefs and geographical location to eye color and health, sexual orientation and financial information, and so on.

 These profiles are used in what is known as behavioral advertisement.